Archive copies#

 different parts of the Merkle DAG as stored using different backend

-are stored in a key-value object storage, using their SHA1 identifiers as keys
+stored in a key-value object storage, using their SHA1 or SHA256 identifiers as

-At of 2022-09-27, the primary object storage contains about 12 billion blobs with a median size of 3 KB—yes, that is a lot of very small files—for a total compressed size of about 800 TB.
-The Postgres database takes about 8 TB (compressed), half of which is used by indexes.
-In terms of graph metrics, the Merkle DAG has about 26 B nodes and 370 B edges.
+At of 2025-09-25, the primary object storage contains about 26 billion blobs with a median size of 3 KB—yes, that is a lot of very small files—for a total compressed size of more than 2 petabytes.
+The main Cassandra cluster comprises 16 nodes each using 10 TB of compressed storage with a cluster-wide replication factor of 3 (that is, around 50 terabytes of data before replication).
+In terms of graph metrics, the Merkle DAG has about 50 billion nodes and 900 billion edges.

 Archive copies (as opposed to archive mirrors) are operated by the Software Heritage Team at Inria.
-The primary archived copy is geographically located at Rocquencourt, France; the secondary copy hosted in the Europe West region of the Azure cloud.
+Both copies of the graph storage are located in Rocquencourt, France; The primary object storage ceph cluster is located in Saint-Aubin, France.
+The secondary copies of the object storage are located in the West Europe Azure region and in the us-east-1 AWS region.